633 W 5th Street #2890

 And also, how exactly does an owner or controller engage in a particularly hazardous activity?

-- Could you foresee a problem with ticket stand selling tickets beneath the fireworks display?
+Could you foresee a problem with the ticket stand selling tickets beneath the fireworks display?

 What About the Storage of Dangerous Goods and Things?